-2 Leica Trigger Unit
+2 The Leica Trigger Unit

-For triggering with the Leica TCS SP5, TCS SP5 II and a DM6000 CFS, a device is needed that acts as a physical interface between the SP5 scan head and the external instrument(s).
+For triggering with the TCS SP8 DM6000 CFS a device is needed that acts as a physical interface between the SP8 scan head and the external instrument(s).
 This device, called Leica trigger unit, is a mandatory piece of equipment for triggering applications.
+It can be operated with and without an external power supply.
+This depends on the voltage range required for output triggering (details see below).
+For all triggering applications the trigger unit has to be connected to the scanhead of the SP8-system.